DomBito/muhcolors/README.md

-Simple script to create color grading and color correction presets and export them to a 3DLUT.
+Simple script to create color grading / color correction presets and export them to a 3DLUT.
 The goal is to then use it on videos.

 Capabilities and qualities:
  - white-balance when testing on images;